Teemeam/discord-rocket-bot/README.md

 # Rockets

-Discord bot that replies with a random image of SpaceX's Starship rocket.
+Discord bot that replies with a random GIF of SpaceX's Starship rocket.

 ## npm install
 Install dependencies.